How To Build a Radial Arm Saw Table? – Complete Guide

 Now drill another couple of pilot holes somewhere near the top edge of your baseboard, big enough for your longer screws to fit through.
 Attach the other side of your table with these screws and some washers and nuts on the inside, just like you would for a normal doorknob.

 And that’s it – your new sawing station is all built!
 You’ll probably want to sand down the edges of the wood before use though, as they may get in the way during more intricate cuts.
-How to build a crosscut sled for the table saw.

 Tools: